Complete gentle and special biserial algebras are $g$-tame: Representation theory

-\begin{example} Let $D$ be a $\bullet$-dissection of a $\circ\bullet$-marked surface $(S,M)$. \begin{enumerate} \item[(a)] If all $\bullet$-marked points lie on the boundary $\partial S$, then $A(D)=B(D)$ and this is precisely a finite dimensional gentle algebra. \item[(b)] If all marked points are punctures (i.e., $\partial S=\emptyset$), then $B(D)$ is a Brauer graph algebra.
-In fact, the corresponding Brauer graph is given as follows: \begin{itemize} \item The set of vertices corresponds bijectively with $M_{\circ}$; \item The set of edges corresponds bijectively with the dual dissection $D^{\ast}$ of $D$; \item The cyclic ordering around vertex is induced from the orientation of $S$; \item A multiplicity of a vertex $v$ is $\mathfrak{m}(v)$. \end{itemize} Conversely, it is shown in \cite{Labourie13} that every Brauer graph algebra arises in this way (see also \cite{Schroll18}). \end{enumerate} \end{example}
+We end this section with an application to finite dimensional $k$-algebras.
+We may apply Corollary \ref{thm:SB-BGA} to study two-term silting theory for two important classes of complete special biserial algebras, finite dimensional gentle algebras and Brauer graph algebras as follows.

-For these algebras, we have the following geometric model of two-term silting theory, which is compatible with one of complete gentle algebras.
+\begin{example} Let $D$ be a $\bullet$-dissection of a $\circ\bullet$-marked surface $(S,M)$.
+Let $A(D)$ be a complete gentle algebra associated with $D$ and $I_{\rm sc}$ a two-sided ideal in $A(D)$ generated by all special cycles in $A(D)$, see Corollary \ref{thm:SB-BGA}. \begin{enumerate} \item[(a)] If all $\circ$-marked points lie on the boundary $\partial S$, then $I_{\rm sc}=0$ and $A(D)$ is precisely a finite dimensional gentle algebra. \item[(b)] Assume that all marked points are punctures (i.e., $\partial S = \emptyset$).
+Consider a Brauer graph algebra defined from the following Brauer graph (We refer to \cite{Schroll18} for the definitions of Brauer graphs and Brauer graph algebras): \begin{itemize} \item The set of vertices corresponds bijectively with $M_{\circ}$; \item The set of edges corresponds bijectively with the dual dissection $D^{\ast}$ of $D$; \item The cyclic ordering around each vertex is induced from the orientation of $S$; \item A multiplicity of a vertex $v$ is an arbitrary positive integer $m_v>0$. \end{itemize} By definition, this is a factor algebra of the complete gentle algebra $A(D)$ modulo the two-sided ideal contained in $I_{\rm sc}$.
+Conversely, it is shown in \cite{Labourie13} that every Brauer graph algebra arises in this way. \end{enumerate} Applying Corollary \ref{thm:SB-BGA}, we find that two-term silting complexes over finite dimensional gentle algebras and Brauer graph algebras are given by the surface model explained in (a) and (b) respectively. \end{example}